robertleifke/forex-swap/README.md

 ## Overview

-Numo is an automated derivatives engine for foreign exchange.
-It lets users lock in FX rates using fully collateralized, onchain instruments — with no banks, no counterparties, and no credit risk.
+Numo is an automated system for portfolio replication to boostrap liquidity for derivatives on foreign exchange.
+It lets users lock in FX rates using fully collateralized, onchain instruments with no banks, no counterparties, and no credit risk.

 ## Quick Start